Decipher/textimage/README.txt

       in a <div> container, whose attributes will be set to the array passed here.
 Any attribute having the placeholder '#textimage_derivative_url#' will be resolved at run-time with the actual Textimage URL.
+// @todo revise
-    - href - if specified, the entire output will be wrapped in a <a> anchor, whose href will be set to the value passed here.
-If '#textimage_derivative_url#' is passed, the href will be resolved at run-time with the actual Textimage URL.
+//    - href - if specified, the entire output will be wrapped in a <a> anchor,
+//      whose href will be set to the value passed here.
+If
+//      '#textimage_derivative_url#' is passed, the href will be resolved at
+//      run-time with the actual Textimage URL.

 4. Programmers - using the API: